Wimbledon 2022: order of play, draw, schedule – Nadal & Kyrgios start times

 The eyes of the sporting world will be focused on Wimbledon again today, as the calendar’s most famous grass court tennis tournament continues.

-A glittering array of stars have descended on SW19 for the renowned competition, with the likes of Novak Djokovic and Rafael Nadal aiming for glory.
+A glittering array of stars have descended on SW19 for the renowned competition, with the likes of Novak Djokovic, Simona Halep and Rafael Nadal aiming for glory.

-Yesterday British hopeful Cameron Norrie cruised into the quarter-finals with a straight sets win over American Tommy Paul.
+Yesterday, there were big wins on Centre Court for Halep and Nadal, as well as Nick Kyrgios, all of whom booked their place in the quarter-finals.

-Meanwhile, there were wins Djokovic and Ons Jabeur, while rising star Carlos Alcaraz was defeated by Jannick Sinner.
+Meanwhile, the likes of Ons Jabeur, Elena Rybakina, Taylor Fritz and Amanda Anisimova also progressed to the next round.

-Here is our run-down of the action that lies ahead of day eight of Wimbledon:
+Here is our run-down of the action that lies ahead of day nine of Wimbledon:

 When did Wimbledon start and when will it end?